Or were you just being kind?

 Or am I losing my mind?"

-One of the principal subgenres of Musical Theater song, and very common in the Jazz Standards and traditional pop repertoire.
-A torch song is a sentimental ballad about lost or unrequited love, typically performed by a woman: the singer is still "holding a torch" for someone who (they think) doesn't or can't love them back.
+A torch song is a sentimental ballad about lost or unrequited love: the singer is still "holding a torch" for someone who (they think) doesn't or can't love them back.

-The genre is most closely associated with the Great American Songbook era of the 1920s to 1950s or so, but newer musicals often still have songs that fit this category.
+The genre is most closely associated with the Great American Songbook era of the 1920s to 1950s, as well as modern country and pop music.
+It's a common variety of song in musicals.